 After a Sewage Spill

-Should your home or business experience a sewage spill or septic tank overflow of any kind, call The Water Damage Experts immediately.
+Should your home or business experience a sewage spill or septic tank overflow of any kind, contact The Water Damage Experts immediately.
 You should not attempt to handle the situation on your own since it can be hazardous to your health.
 We wear protective gear and masks to make sure we do not come into contact with the toxic fumes that sewage releases.
 We also stay very aware of any sinkholes or contaminated soil around the area.
 When soil does come into contact with the sewage, it has to be removed and replaced.
 If the septic system has ruptured or is leaking, we will pump the system as well.

 After a spill, you should: